Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tien Ngoc is a production organization of VFC.

-Playing the film's villain, Tien Ngoc said he was willing to accept scenes of being beaten to express the script's intention:
+Playing the villain of the film, Tien Ngoc said he was willing to accept fighting scenes to express the script's intention:

-"Ngoc is the villain, so of course there will be scenes in the movie where Ngoc is exposed and punished.
+"Ngoc is the villain so of course in the movie there will be scenes exposing and punishing Ngoc.
 But in reality, in the script there is no scene where Ngoc is beaten.

-When filming the scene where Hieu (Duy Hung) came to find Ngoc to remind him after he played a trick on Hoai, the script only had the content of reminding and warning.
+When filming the scene where Hieu (Duy Hung) came to find Ngoc to remind him after he played a trick on Hoai, the script only had the content of a reminder and warning.
 But perhaps because Duy Hung was too absorbed, he raised his hand and slapped Ngoc.

-I was quite surprised because I was not mentally prepared for this scene, but I am not unfamiliar with actors being "over the top".
-So I continued to act in that way, this scene also created a pretty good effect on the audience.
+I was quite surprised because I was not mentally prepared for this scene, but I am not unfamiliar with actors being "over-the-top".
+So I continued acting with that momentum, this scene also created a pretty good effect on the audience.

-For the scenes after Ngoc denied Danh's pregnancy and wanted to take her to have an abortion, causing Men, Hieu and Buoi to angrily seek to deal with Ngoc, we discussed whether we should let this perverted manager suffer the "consequences".
+For the scenes after Ngoc denied Danh's pregnancy and wanted to take her to have an abortion, causing Men, Hieu and Buoi to angrily come and deal with Ngoc, we discussed whether we should let this perverted manager suffer the "consequences".

-Because the villain needs to receive appropriate lessons to be enough to deter bad habits, and at the same time satisfy the audience's psychology.
+Because the villain needs to receive appropriate lessons to deter bad habits and satisfy the audience's psychology.
 However, I proactively suggested adding a scene where Buoi throws a broom when Ngoc runs away.
-I think with what he has caused, just "taking" a few punches is too light, there needs to be more heavy-handed details."
+I think with what he has caused, just "taking" a few punches is too light, there needs to be more heavy-handed details.

 The scene of the